Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 According to the Book of Joshua (11:1-5, 11:10-13), Hazor was the place of Jabin, a mighty Canaanite king that led a Canaanite alliance against Joshua.
 But he was defeated by Joshua, who burnt Hazor to the ground.

-Despite what is written in the Book of Joshua, some scientist believes that it is not what happened.
+Despite what is written in Joshua’s Book, some scientists believe it is not what happened.
 The fire did occur, but Joshua did not cause it.
 The guide told us that they think there was a revolt.
 The people from the lower city rebelled and burned the king’s palace and other governmental buildings.
-But after they removed the king and other officials, none knew how to manage the city of such size.
-This lead to the collapse of the Hazor.
+But after they removed the king and other officials, none knew how to manage a city of such size.
+It led to the collapse of the Hazor.
 And when Joshua arrived, he saw burned remains of the town.

 You can see that in the lower part, all stones are cracked.
 It is the result of a fire.
-But for the fire to damage stone in such a way, it has to be a very high temperature.
-Since this building used as a temple, there were big vases with oil.
-That oil caused the temperature to rise and cause such damage.
+But for the fire to damage stone in such a way, it must be at a very high temperature.
+Since this building was used as a temple, big vases with oil were inside it.
+That oil caused the temperature to rise and caused such damage.

 Water System

-After a short walk from the temple, we arrived at the water system built by Israelites:
+After a short walk from the temple, we arrived at the water system built by the Israelites:

-The spiral metal stairs are new ones, and the straight ones (passing on the circumference of the shaft) are the original ones.
+The spiral metal stairs are new ones, and the straight ones (passing on the shaft circumference) are the original ones.
 And if you decide to go down, be careful.

-In the western part of Hazor, you can find a citadel, measuring 25 x 21 m, with two-meter-thick walls.
+In the western part of Hazor, you can find a citadel measuring 25 x 21 meters with two-meter-thick walls.
 Yigael Yadin (an Israeli archeologist, politician, and the second Chief of Staff of the IDF) attributed this citadel to Ahab as well:

 You might think that this is a small mountain.
 But excavation showed this, or more precisely under this, was the wall defending the lower city: